howanski/transmission-gonductor/Readme.md

 > Docker

-Docker instructions will be added soon, I need some time to sleep too :)
+As simple as running on Linux: just `cd docker` and then `./run_in_docker.sh`

+It takes some time to fetch needed files for first in-Docker run.

 # Usage
 User Interface is hosted on [Port 8080](http://localhost:8080/) by default.